 Leaving or extending your tenancy

 As you approach the end of your tenancy agreement, you have two choices: to extend your agreement or terminate it.
 This is also subject to your landlord or agent agreeing to the above.
 Please note that if you decide to stay for another term, Robert Alan Homes will contact you two months prior to your agreement ending.
 At that point, we will need an email signed by all parties, agreeing that you would like a further 12 month agreement.
 The assured short hold tenancy agreement must be signed within seven weeks of your leaving date and this is non negotiable, failing this the property will be placed on the open market to be re let.
 Robert Alan Homes reserves the right to serve notice on the existing tenants to enter the property and take up to date photography.
 At this point the tenants will be notified and the property, including all front and rear gardens will have to be cleaned and in a presentable state.
-If not, then an outside cleaning contractor will be engaged and the invoice will be the responsibility of the tenants. this is non negotiable.

 Ending your tenancy

 If you’ve decided to move on, or if your landlord would like to replace you, they need to provide at least two month’s notice.
 Once the notice period is agreed, there will need to be an inspection of the property – this is vital in getting your deposit back, and so it is advised you be present during the inspection.

 If there are any deductions on your deposit your landlord will let you know.
 If there is a disagreement, your deposit should be kept under a deposit protection scheme.
 You can contact them and ask for guidance on the matter.
 In the build up to you leaving, make sure you have paid any rent remaining under the agreement and also any outstanding bills.
 Make sure to leave the property as you found it, take meter readings, and return all keys to either the agent or landlord.